Eco-terrorism

 Eco-terrorism is an act of violence which is committed in support of environmental causes, against people or property.

-The United States Federal Bureau of Investigation (FBI) defines eco-terrorism as "...the use or threatened use of violence of a criminal nature against innocent victims or their property by an environmentally oriented, subnational group for environmental-political reasons, or aimed at an audience beyond the target, often of a symbolic nature."
-The FBI attributed eco-terrorists to US $200 million in property damage between 2003 and 2008.
-A majority of states in the US have introduced laws aimed at penalizing eco-terrorism.

 Eco-terrorism is a form of radical environmentalism that arose out of the same school of thought that brought about deep ecology, ecofeminism, social ecology, and bioregionalism.

+Large-N datasets have found very few instances of fatalities as a result of eco-terrorism.
+In the United States, the radical environmental movement frequently engaged in arson, property destruction and sabotage (without fatalities) up until the mid-2000s when it increasingly shifted to civil disobedience and mass protests.